oscardelalanza/react-calculator/README.md

 # React Calculator

 > This project is intended to learn how to build a very simple react application.
 This project has been split into multiple
-> milestones, and each milestone has its own technical requirements
+> milestones, and each milestone has its own technical requirements.

 ![screenshot](./src/assets/img/calculator.png)